-Andrew Zimmerman is a professor of history at the George Washington University.
-Their research focuses on empires and revolutions in Europe, the United States, and West Africa.
-They are the author of Anthropology and Antihumanism in Imperial Germany (2001) and Alabama in Africa: Booker T. Washington, the German Empire, and the Globalization of the New South (2010).
-They have also edited Karl Marx and Friedrich Engels, The Civil War in the United States (2016).
-They are currently writing a history of the American Civil War as an international revolution.
+Angela Zimmerman is a professor of history at the George Washington University.
+Her research focuses on revolutions and empires in the United States, West Africa, and Europe.
+She is the author of Anthropology and Antihumanism in Imperial Germany (2001) and Alabama in Africa: Booker T. Washington, the German Empire, and the Globalization of the New South (2010).
+She has also edited Karl Marx and Friedrich Engels, The Civil War in the United States (2016).
+She is currently writing a history of the American Civil War as an international revolution.

 Historians have long recognized that gender is, in the worlds of Joan W. Scott, a "useful category of historical analysis," and, more recently, have come to embrace the value of transnational approaches.
 In this lecture, Angela Zimmerman, a transgender transnational historian, explains, using concrete examples, how trans* approaches to history illuminate the past in new ways.